 A Berwickshire Schoolmaster

-Jean Smithers has contributed this "nugget" from her investigations into the history of one of the strands of her ancestry.
+Jean Smithers has contributed this nugget from her investigations into the history of one of the strands of her ancestry.

 1 page or more